 What is a Walk Cycle Animation?

 From 2D, and 3D to cartoon creation, these illustrations have found their purpose in a variety of animation practices.
 However, the only requirement for a UI/UX designer is to know the basics, whether you’re working with 2D sketches or 3D digital models.
+More so helpful for motion graphic artists, and definitely interesting for any artist to check this out as a beginner’s guide into animation.

 Steps to Make a Seamless Walk Cycle Animation